AresMUSH/aresmush.com/original_goals.md

 tutorial: true
 ---

+{% note %}
+This page is a historical archive of the earliest design vision for AresMUSH.
+It's fun to see how some things have stayed constant even as others (like SQL) evolved.
+{% endnote %}

+## Intro

-AresMUSH is a brand new MUSH server in development.
-From the player's perspective, it will be in the same family as PennMUSH and TinyMUX.
+From the player's perspective, AresMUSH will be in the same family as PennMUSH and TinyMUX.
 From the game administrator's perspective, it will be something completely different.

 ## Goals